xdelmo/quizzical-trivia/README.md

 # Scrimba - Quizzical Trivia solution

-This is a solution to the [Quizzical Trivia project on Scrimba](https://scrimba.com/learn/learnreact/).
+This is a solution to the [Quizzical Trivia solo project on Scrimba](https://scrimba.com/learn/learnreact/).
 Scrimba helps you improve your coding skills by building realistic projects.

 ## Table of contents